Michigan Cannabis License Guidelines

 Licensing and Enforcement Criteria

-The Cannabis Regulatory Agency (CRA) is the head cannabis authority of Michigan.
-The CRA will establish Michigan as the national model for a regulatory program that stimulates business growth while preserving safe consumer access to cannabis and regulates the state’s adult-use marijuana establishments and licensees in accordance with the Michigan Regulation and Taxation of Marihuana Act.
+The Cannabis Regulatory Agency (CRA) is the guiding authority in Michigan’s legal cannabis market.
+The Cannabis Regulatory Agency (CRA) regulates the state’s adult-use cannabis establishments and licensees in accordance with the Michigan Regulation and Taxation of Marihuana Act

-The Michigan Medical Marijuana Program (MMMP) is a state registry program within the Cannabis Regulatory Agency.
-The program administers the Michigan Medical Marijuana Act as approved by Michigan voters.
+The Michigan Medical Marijuana Program (MMMP) is a state registry program within the CRA.
+The program administers the Michigan Medical Marihuana Act as approved by Michigan voters.

 The Board had previously set, when the law first passed in 2019, as requirements for dispensary owner’s the following criteria: